-Scuba Review
+Scuba Reactivate

-Has it been a while since you’ve been scuba diving?
-Do you feel like your scuba skills and knowledge are a bit rusty?
-The Scuba Review Tune-up is just the refresher you need.
+The Scuba Reactivate is just the refresher you need.
 It reacquaints you with diving so that you're back to feeling comfortable in the underwater world in less than a day.

 What You Learn